GPUOpen-Tools/gpu_performance_api/README.md

    * sudo chmod ugo+w /sys/class/drm/card0/device/power_dpm_force_performance_level
  * The following performance counter values may not be accurate for DirectX 11 applications running on a Radeon 5700 Series GPU.
 This is expected to be addressed in a future driver release:
-   * VSVerticesIn, HSPatches, DSVerticesIn: These may incorrectly report zero values.
    * VALUInstCount, SALUInstCount, VALUBusy, SALUBusy for all shader stages: These values should be representative of performance, but may not be 100% accurate.
    * Most of the ComputeShader counters (all except the MemUnit and WriteUnit counters): These values should be representative of performance, but may not be 100% accurate.
  * The following performance counter values may not be accurate for OpenGL applications running on a Radeon 5700 Series GPU.
 This is expected to be addressed in a future driver release:
    * VALUInstCount, SALUInstCount, VALUBusy, SALUBusy for all shader stages: These values should be representative of performance, but may not be 100% accurate.
    * Most of the ComputeShader counters (all except the MemUnit and WriteUnit counters): These values should be representative of performance, but may not be 100% accurate.
-   * MemUnit counters (in ComputeShader and GlobalMemory groups), TextureUnit counters and L0Cache counters will be incorrect.
- * Setting the GPU clock mode is not working correctly for Radeon 5700 Series GPUs, potentially leading to some inconsistencies in counter values from one run to the next.
+ * On Linux, setting the GPU clock mode is not working correctly for Radeon 5700 Series GPUs, potentially leading to some inconsistencies in counter values from one run to the next.
 This is expected to be addressed in a future driver release.